bdavidxyz/rails_sidekiq_docker/README.md

 The post-build script will  :

- - set check_yarn_integrity to false if needed
+ - set check_yarn_integrity to false in config/webpacker.yml
  - add a blank welcome controller and a blank welcome page so that you have your own home page
  - change routes.rb to point to the welcome page
  - change routes.rb to add sidekiq routes